Feminism in Senegal: Legislative achievements

-The third wave of Senegalese feminists were credited with several legal changes.
+The third wave of Senegalese feminists has been credited with several legal changes that transformed the country's socio- political atmosphere.
 In 2004, Law 91-22 of 16 February 1991 on education was modified to make education obligatory for all children from the age of six to sixteen.
 In 2010, Law 2010-11 of 28 May 2010 established "absolute parity" in all institutions that are "partially or totally" electoral.
-Lists of candidates have to alternate candidates of "the two sexes".
-The law was implemented, with the 2012 parliamentary election resulting in 64 women parliamentarians out of 150 seats in total (43%) and the 2022 election resulting in 73 women out of 165 seats (44%).
-In 2020, Law 2020-05 of 10 January 2020 criminalised rape and paedophilia.
+According to the law, candidates have to alternate between "the two sexes" to ensure balance and equality in opportunity and access.The implementation of this law led to women holding 64 parliamentary seats (43%) out of 150 setas in total in the 2012 parliamentary election resulting in and later increasing to 73 (44%) out of 165 seats.
+Additionally, the movement achieved success in 2020 with Law 2020-05 of 10 January 2020 which criminalized rape and pedophilia.